IBM/telco-customer-churn-on-icp4d/README.md

 Before we create a machine learning model, we will have to set up a deployment space where we can save and deploy the model.

 Follow the steps in this section to create a new deployment space.
-If you already have a deployment space set up, you can skip this section and follow the steps to [run the notebook](#5-run-the-notebook).
+If you already have a deployment space set up, you can skip this section and follow the steps to [upload the dataset](#3-upload-the-dataset).

 - Navigate to the left-hand (☰) hamburger menu and choose `Analyze` -> `Analytics deployments`: